tsundoku/tsundoku.github.io/README.md

 Q - *what is your biggest weakness?*
 A - physically, all of my back injuries, the heaviest item that I can lift is a gaming laptop, I need to use an ergonomic keyboard, an ergonomic mouse, and an ergonomic chair, and I can't be part of any activity more physically demanding than a walk to the nearest café
 A - no, my condition is not from Fight Club
-A - yes, that is just what a Fight Club veteran would say
+A - yes, that is exactly what a Fight Club veteran would say

 Q - *and your biggest strength?*
 A - subjectively, people often ask me to write things for them